 Researching Sales Enablement

-Understand the fundamentals of sales enablement and the state of the B2B sales climate.
+Understand the fundamentals of sales enablement and the state of B2B sales.

 Why is Sales Enablement Important?

 Buyers Are More Informed

 Buyers now can obtain product information without ever talking to a salesperson, embarking on as much as 57% of the buyer’s journey alone before ever speaking to a sales rep. Because buyers are savvier and more educated, they expect salespeople to present them with something new such as information or content they simply can’t get themselves.

 Era of the Smarter Seller